Abdulrahman-Mostafa10/SWE-Labs/README.md

  - I had the privilege of working with [Salma Muhammed](https://github.com/salmamuhammede).

 ## Lab Four
-The lab focused on the various types of testing as a Software Developer, and implemented a way of End-to-End testing by Selenium, and unit testing by Jest
+The lab focused on the various types of testing a Software Developer performs and implemented End-to-End testing using Selenium and unit testing using Jest.
  - I had the privilege of working with [Salma Muhammed](https://github.com/salmamuhammede).